Digital

 Start a conversation with your child about how to master the skills needed to be a responsible phone user

 It’s so important to have good conversations with your child about how to use technology well and what your expectations are.
-A contract is a great way to start that conversation.
-There are other ways – skywriting, billboards, subliminal messages hidden in Disney films, however talking still seems to be the most effective.
+An 'first phone agreement' is a great way to start that conversation.
+There are other ways – skywriting, billboards, subliminal messages hidden in Disney films... however, good old fashioned talking still seems to be the most effective.

-The point is to enter into a partnership so that you can be actively involved in helping your child to form healthy habits with technology.
+A phone agreement is about entering into a partnership with your child so that you can be actively involved in helping them form healthy habits with technology.

 The goal is for your child to understand three things –